 You can also create refinements for transitions, but these have somewhat different behavior.
 They will execute exactly once when the transition is taken.
-For this reason, they offer an entirely different "solver."
-In fact, transition refinements will execute according to dataflow semantics.
-They are typically used to perform arithmetic computations that are too elaborate to be conveniently specified as an action on the transition.
+For this reason, they offer an entirely different "solver" by default.
+In fact, transition refinements by default contain a solver that will execute according to dataflow semantics.
+This mechanism is typically used to perform arithmetic computations that are too elaborate to be conveniently specified as an action on the transition.